"I'm too sick to go to school today!"

 - The film A Gift for Heidi has her friend Clara faking she still has her stomach ache from yesterday (after eating too much ice cream).
 However, she's doing it so that her chaperone has someone he can care for, for once in his life.

-- Billy Madison tries this when not wanting to go to school while in third grade.
-Billy's maid would let him shave her armpits before forcing himself to get up and go to school.
+- The title character in Billy Madison tries this when not wanting to go to school while in third grade.
+Billy's maid offers to let him shave her armpits while he's home sick, which forces him to get up and go to school.

 - In Arthur Conan Doyle's The Adventure of the Dying Detective, Dr. Watson discovers that Sherlock Holmes is bedridden with an exotic foreign disease.
 Holmes is faking it in order to tease a confession out of the evil genius who tried to infect him with said exotic foreign disease.
 He made a very thorough job of it, though: he starved himself for three days.